Obesity Most Significant Risk Factor to Covid-19 Hospitalization after Age

-A new large-scale preliminary US study[1] looking at data from more than 4000 Covid-19 patients who sought medical care at Langone Health Hospital in New York City found that outside of older age (> 75 years of age), obesity was the single most significant risk factor that contributed to requiring hospitalization and critical care, such as requiring being on a ventilator.
-This is a different study than the one that I wrote about yesterday [2] which found that in people under the age of 60, obesity poses a significant risk factor of hospitalization, especially with respect to requiring Acute Care or Intensive Care (click here to read that article).
+A new large-scale study looking at data from more than 4,000 COVID-19 patients in New York City found that outside of older age (>75 years), obesity was the single most significant risk factor contributing to hospitalization and critical care [1].
+This reinforces findings that in people under the age of 60, obesity poses a significant risk for requiring acute or intensive care [2].

-Taken together, these two large-sample US studies find that being obese (which is having a Body Mass Index (BMI) of 30 or more) puts those under 60 years of age at significantly greater risk of being hospitalized and requiring critical care than any other factor, including high blood pressure (hypertension), diabetes and cardiovascular disease (CVD) [2], and having a BMI of 40 is the most significant risk factor after older age[1].
-Old or young, being obese is a significant risk factor to requiring medical intervention in Covid-19.
-What many don’t realize is that 2/3 people in the US and Canada are either overweight or obese.
+Being obese—defined as having a Body Mass Index (BMI) of 30 or more—puts those under 60 at significantly greater risk of hospitalization than any other factor, including hypertension, diabetes, or cardiovascular disease.
+For those with a BMI of 40 or higher, it is the most significant risk factor after age [1,2].
+We must realize that two-thirds of adults in the US and Canada are either overweight or obese.

 More Info?